Introducing the Innovative Finance ISA (IFISA)

 Transfers enable you to freely move your ISA investments around – to diversify your holdings and consolidate them.
 While the 2017-18 allowances give us all significant scope to invest new money into ISAs, your right to transfer existing ISA funds mean it’s possible to invest larger amounts to the providers and asset classes that you want to – when you want to.
-You don’t have to take a number of years building up your holding in new ISA types or wait to take advantage of attractive rates.
+You don’t have to build up your holding in new ISA types over a number of years or wait to take advantage of attractive rates.

 You can transfer all or part of your existing ISAs to a new ISA, or consolidate them to another existing ISA.
 For a Cash ISA it might be that an introductory bonus rate has expired, or a tracker rate is now lower than you target return.
 It may be that you’re unhappy with service levels or you just think some or all that money could be working harder for you in a Stocks and Shares or IFISA, or both.

 - All transfers from one ISA to another are made direct from provider to provider – in cash

 - Do not transfer or withdraw funds from your ISA yourself that you’re intending to transfer

 - You cannot transfer the investments held in one ISA ‘in specie’ to another ISA.
 You can sell them and invest the cash.

 - If a transfer is coming from a Stocks and Shares ISA or IFISA, you’ll need to sell the investment holdings in that ISA to make funds available for the provider to transfer

 - Depending on whether it’s a full or partial transfer, you may need to decide which investments to sell to fund the transfer